Banagher GAC

-2017 Championship Football

 History

 Up until 1965, St Mary's Park and St Joseph's Banagher were the two teams in the area.
 Fr.
 McNally went about reviving Gaelic football in the area by creating a new team to cover both Feeny and Park.
 The name was chosen as a compromise between the two old clubs and the maroon and white colours were chosen in recognition of the Galway team who were All-Ireland Champions at the time.

 The stag depicted on the crest represents the legend that Saint Muireach O'Heaney (a local Saint) followed a stag to the site where he founded his church, the present day ruins of Banagher Old Church.
 The mythical beast to the right is a "peiste", which St Muireach is said to have banished into a deep pool in Banagher Glen known as "Lig na Peiste" (pit of the serpent).
 The mountains at the top of the crest are the Sperrins, which surround Banagher.
 The current manager for football is Eamon Lynch.